bokkypoobah/ChronologicCrowdsaleAudit/audit/code-review/DayToken.md

     /** Function to allow seller to get back their deposited amount of day tokens(minBalanceToSell) and
         * offer made by buyer after successful sale.
         * Throws if sale is not successful
+        */
-        * Resets all sale-related variables to 0 and status to NOTONSALE */ function fetchSuccessfulSaleProceed() public  returns(bool) {
+    function fetchSuccessfulSaleProceed() public  returns(bool) {
         require(soldAddresses[msg.sender] == true);